Blockstream/docs/liquid/node_setup.rst

 If you want to use a different data directory that the defaults referenced below, for example an external hard drive, you can follow `this guide <https://bitzuma.com/posts/moving-the-bitcoin-core-data-directory/>`_.

-The liquid.conf configuration file is located in the following places by default:
+The liquid.conf configuration file is located in the following places by default.
+If you do not see the directory and the liquid.config file you should create them now.
+Otherwise, open the liquid.conf file for editing.

 **Linux**